Electric Honey (Luscious Jackson album)

 Electric Honey is the third studio album by Luscious Jackson, released on June 29, 1999, by Grand Royal.
 It peaked at number 102 on the Billboard 200 chart, as well as number 99 on the UK Albums Chart.

+Reception

+AllMusic critic Stephen Thomas Erlewine opined that Electric Honey "finds Luscious Jackson narrowing their focus, concentrating more on groove and texture than full-fledged songs", resulting in an album that is "breezy and enjoyable, to be sure, but nevertheless a little too lightweight to really take hold."

 Track listing

 All songs written by Jill Cunniff, except tracks 5, 7, 10, 12 and 14, by Gabrielle Glaser.